ngeor/instarepo/README.md

 You'll be able to invoke `instarepo` by just `instarepo`.

-Uninstall with `pip uninstall instarepo-ngeor`.
+Uninstall with `pip uninstall instarepo`.

 ## Usage